• Skip to primary navigation

 Chocolate Birthday Cake with Chocolate Buttercream topped with lots of chocolate

 On the top I went overboard with layers of chopped Flakes, segments of chocolate orange and milk and white chocolate stars.
-It is easy to get all of those ingredients from the supermarket with your weekly shop.

 The chocolate cake is rich and fudgy.